vidya041610/frontendassignment1/README.md

 This app is having following features:

-- Form Validation
-Validating the details based on the given user inputs.
+- Validating the details based on the given user inputs.

 ## Run the application